-Say goodbye to jingly pockets, wallets stuffed with creased bills and cheque books.
-Payments are trending away from cash and paper cheques.
+Say goodbye to jingly pockets, wallets stuffed with creased bills, and checkbooks.
+Payments are trending away from cash and paper checks.

 Electronic payments are becoming more and more prevalent, and businesses that fail to accept these payment methods risk losing customers and falling behind.

 But what do you need to know about electronic payments?
-This guide has answers to your questions—including what these payments are and how to accept them.
+This guide has answers to all of your questions—including what these payments are and how to accept them.

 What are electronic payments?

-Electronic payments are when a customer pays for a product or service electronically, rather than exchanging physical cash or a paper cheque.
+Electronic payments are when a customer pays for a product or service electronically, rather than exchanging physical cash or a paper check.

-Electronic payments are especially common for ecommerce retailers who complete online transactions and need their customers to pay online.
-However, electronic payments can also happen in person through a debit card or credit card payment.
+Electronic payments are especially common for e-commerce retailers who complete online transactions and need their customers to pay online.
+However, businesses also use electronic payments in-person through debit card or credit card payments.